Here Are the 10 Best Menopause Vitamins For Symptoms

 In fact, some basics of nutrition really don't change: veggies are great, you need fat, and eating the rainbow is still a good idea.
 We updated our list of the best vitamins for menopause symptoms (perimenopause and menopause, but the basics remain the same).

 Probiotics, calcium, vitamin D, Omega 3s, and turmeric are still important and good for you.
 In fact, we’ve since learned the benefits Omega 3s can have on brain health and how vitamin D helps fight menopause depression, so definitely keep on keeping on with these.

 But a healthy diet is a broad and varied diet with lots of micro-nutrients working in concert to keep bodies strong and well, and five nutrients (or ten, for that matter) just scratches the surface.
-Additionally, what you need to stay strong and well may change as you age, requiring more of some things (fiber, calcium from food) and less of others (iron, folic acid).
+Additionally, what you need to stay strong and well may change as you age, requiring more of some things (fiber and calcium during menopause are great) and less of others (iron, folic acid).
 So it’s good to check in periodically to make sure you’re getting the right stuff.

 If you need help picking safe vitamins to take during your the transition, a menopause-certified health coach can be helpful.
 Book 30 minutes for your personal consultation with a health coach.

 So we’re taking the Fab Five to a Terrific 10, with the reminder that the very best way to get the hormone nutrients you need is through eating great food.
 Strive to include a rainbow of fresh fruits and veggies and lean proteins, and the right amount of sunshine.